MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Backup-SPFarm.md

 ### -ConfigurationOnly
 If set, the backup will contain configuration settings only (no data) for each of the objects to be backed up.

-In some cases that SharePoint estimates that it does not have sufficient space available, `-Force` parameter needs to be used in conjunction with this parameter.
+SharePoint may overestimate the amount of space required for a configuration-only backup, which may result in SharePoint estimating that it doesn't have sufficient space to store the backup at the specified path.
+Use the `-Force` parameter in this situation to proceed with the backup if you have sufficient space to store the configuration-only backup.

 ```yaml
 Type: SwitchParameter